 Recertification

-The Continuing Education Program was launched in January 2008 for students who have completed the initial online certification process.
-Re-certification requires 40 Continuing Education Units (CEUs) from your choice of 12 educational areas (listed below, plus Professional Development for marketing, drone, human resource education or other topics that do not fit into the categories below).
+Re-certification requires 40 Continuing Education Units (CEUs) relevant to CCSC training.
 These CEUs can be earned through workshops/events/conferences/seminars organized by associations, governments and companies.
 Of your 40 CEUs, 5 CEUs are required in at least 5 different categories.
+Students submit and track their own personal education through an online submission system.
 Cost is $310.00 plus GST.

-Up to six months before your certification expires you can register in the program using the link above
+Up to six months before your certification expires you can register in the program using the link above.

 Your certification will expire on the two-year anniversary date found on your certificate and/or in your completion letter.
 All recertifications have moved to a December 31 renewal cycle.

 Once you have enrolled in the CEU component of the program, you are required to accumulate 40 hours of CEU credits within the two-year certification period.
+Students self-report their professional development and educational efforts through our online reporting system.
+These credits will be reviewed internally before recertification is granted.

-- Integrated Pest Management
+- IPM: Integrated Pest Management (5 min - 40 max)

-- Stewardship and Sustainability
+- marketing and sales

 Consider every event as an opportunity to collect CEUs.